wodby/docs/docs/apps/new.md

 ![](../assets/new-app-1.png)​
 ​
 Select one of your connected servers or Demo server by Wodby where you want to deploy your applications.

+!!! warning "Demo server"
-Please note that all applications deployed to Demo server automatically cleaned up every 12 hours.
+    All applications deployed to Demo server will be automatically cleaned in 12 hours.

 Choose a stack for deployment.